ssgaur/Minimal-Symfony3-MVC-Boilerplater/ReadMe.md

 ```
 $this->_template->render($data);

 Where $data is an array() type.
-Can contains any information which you want to show
+Can contains any information which you want to show into your view.
+This is an optional paramtere
-your view.

 ```

 ## Deployment